camunda/camunda-docs-manual/content/reference/deployment-descriptors/tags/process-archive.md

         <p>
           <strong>Note:</strong>
         </p>
         <p>It is not advised to use this setting when process elements are bound against resources of the same deployment.
 A binding is required when resources like a process definition from a call activity or an external script are referenced (see the <a href="{{< relref "reference/bpmn20/subprocesses/call-activity.md#calledelement-binding" >}}">BPMN implementation reference</a>).
-For example, if a call activity uses the binding <code>deployment</code> and a certain process definition key, whether the process can be resolved depends on whether it was deployed.
-Thus it is recommended to use the binding <code>latest</code> or <code>version</code> when activating this setting.</p>
+For example, if a call activity uses the binding <code>deployment</code> and a certain process definition key, whether the process can be resolved depends on if it was deployed.
+Thus, it is recommended to use the binding <code>latest</code> or <code>version</code> when activating this setting.</p>
       </div>
     </td>
   </tr>